Brenda Hansen, Chair

 Board of Directors

-Chair-Elect; Development Committee; Chair, Night of 11,000 Stars Committee.
-Micah Adams has served on the SEF Board for seven years and is Chair-Elect for 2019.
+Chair-Elect; Development Committee; Night of 11,000 Stars Committee.
+Micah Adams has served on the SEF Board since 2012 and is Chair-Elect for 2019.
 He was Chair of the 2018 Night of 11,000 Stars Committee.
 By day, Micah is a commercial banker at Wells Fargo.
 He was raised in Springfield and graduated from the University of Oregon with a BS in Business Administration.
 Micah is married to Jennifer, whom he met in 7th grade Home Economics at Springfield Middle School.
 Their daughter is a sophomore at Thurston.
 He joined SEF to help improve education in our community.
 When he isn’t volunteering, he likes to cook/grill, golf, snowboard, hike, bicycle, and listen to music.
 He attended two SPS schools that no longer exist, Moffitt Elementary and Springfield Middle Schools.

 Marketing Committee, Innovative Educator Grant Committee.
-Jacob Berns is Lead Marketing & Communications Specialist for SELCO Community Credit Union.
+Jacob Berns is the Communications Supervisor for SELCO Community Credit Union.
 He began volunteering with SEF in 2016 as part of the Marketing Committee and joined the SEF Board the following year.
 Born in Wisconsin, Jacob moved to Oregon in 2010 to attend graduate school at the University of Oregon, where he received his MFA in Fiction and was later a creative writing instructor.
 When he isn’t juggling home improvement projects with his partner Claire, you’ll find him tinkering with old electronics, scanning thrift-store book racks, and inventing name puns for his dog, Bandana (aka Bandana Aykroyd).

 Springfield Public Schools Board of Education Chair and SEF Liaison.
 Zach, a fifth generation Springfield resident and Springfield High School graduate, joined the board in 2018.
 He is a sports and recreation coordinator at Willamalane and also serves as the Springfield Public Schools Board Chair.
 Zach has a special interest in career and technical education and enjoys fishing, woodworking, and wrenching on motorcycles.